project-chip/connectedhomeip/docs/guides/darwin.md

 -   To test your Matter device with Apple's platforms, all you need is a device with a supported OS
 -   Pairing via QR Code or Setup Code is supported directly from the Home App
+-   The remainder of this guide is for Matter Application development, you can ignore it!

 ## Supported Platforms for Application Development